lwoodson/obj_mud/README.md

 business model.
 It is geeky as all get out.
 Its genesis was to support the Zormk gem, which provides a Zork-like interface into ActiveRecord (and potentially other ORM) models.
-Beyond being an extremely geeky exercise in mental masturbation, it has helped me be able to understand the domain model in a complicated enterprisy rails application (400+ models, some with like 12 mixins, etc...).
+Beyond being an extremely geeky exercise in mental masturbation, it actually serves a useful purpose (being able to make sense of a really complex rails app with 400+ models) at least in the Zormk case. in a complicated enterprisy rails application (400+ models, some with like 12 mixins, etc...).